Generative Adversarial Networks

 Challenge yourself by joining this exciting project-based curriculum and gain the knowledge and abilities required to succeed in this brand new industry.
 No prior experience with AI or Machine Learning is necessary to join.
 However, basic to intermediate Python skills are assumed in all of the courses.

-- Intermediate Python skills
+- Intermediate Python programming skills

-- Completion of Convolutional Neural Networks Course (or similar knowledge)
+- Familiarity with Convolutional Neural Networks